yufei-tata/flutter_web_auth_2/flutter_web_auth_2/README.md

 ### Web

-On the web platform, an endpoint must be created that captures the callback URL and sends it to the application using the JavaScript `postMessage()` method.
+On the Web platform, an endpoint must be created that captures the callback URL and sends it to the application using the JavaScript `postMessage()` method.
 In the `./web` folder of the project, create an HTML file named, e.g. `auth.html` with content:

 ```html
 <!DOCTYPE html>